x4team/docker_swarm/syncthing/README_ENG.md

+**Before we start configuring Swarm for the Syncthing application, let's define what tasks should be accomplished with this.**
+_I think 90% of the time we want to solve the problem of fast synchronization of heavy data (or big data) on mounted volumes.
+The Syncthing app will handle this.
+Before setting up, we need to understand the outline of our synchronization logic.
+So in short:
+1) We prepare 2 configurations of the Syncthing application via docker-compose (we synchronize the default directories with each other), the configurations of which we will use further for synchronization.
+That is, we will have one main Syncthing, and the second child, which will be used for Swarm.

+2) Our synchronization will be one-way from the main node to the workers, since for important reasons the data must be reference so that we can rely on this.
+And we also cannot configure two-way synchronization, since workers may not always work the same way (network problems, worker failures, and so on).
+And we also need to understand that Syncthing is configured between two devices, but not between itself.

+3) Next, using the configuration of the Syncthing child application, we deploy the stack and services through the configuration, in which we can immediately determine the volume that will participate in synchronization.
+For example, if it is written as html, and we named the stack "syncthing", then the volume name will be "syncthing_html".
+And in addition, we put the: z key for this volume so that it can be used by two applications at once on the master node (the main Syncthing via docker-compose and the child Syncthing via Swarm).

+4) We launch our main Syncthing via docker-compose up -d, and PRELIMINARY specify our volume "syncthing_html", which is located right there in our master node, in the configuration.

+5) Thus, we got the synchronization of our heavy data in the volume on the master node and then it spreads quickly to our workers.
+And as soon as we add a new worker, the child Syncthing is deployed on it, and all data from the master node is quickly transferred to it._

 ***Syncthing application configuration***

 **1.0)** We create 2 Syncthing applications (via docker-compose) with different access ports and synchronize their default folders with each other, choosing synchronization from the first application to the second (without double synchronization).